About Scooters as a Vehicle Class

 - at a bike event in Golden, found myself chatting with an emergency room doctor, talking about his really cool cargo e-bike, that was carrying many people and things.
 He loved it, and it was more expensive than any car I’d ever purchased.
 (It was $11k!)
 He agreed with me about not liking motorcycles, and he suggested I consider a scooter.
 At that point I hadn’t considered this, so this nudge was extremely helpful.

-- I rocked that scooter for a year or so and many miles, eventually started riding it to and from Denver once or twice a week, when I got a job at a company that had the option of using an office.
+- I used that scooter for a year or so and many miles, eventually started riding it to and from Denver once or twice a week, when I got a job at a company that had the option of using an office.

 Originally, I rode this 125cc scooter around Golden, exclusively.
 Mostly where I rode my bike.
 I figured out how to ride safely with traffic, and had a TON of fun finding all the places I could go with the scooter.

 That commute was where I really squared away a lot of details, a lot of beta, for getting a lot of usage out of this sort of vehicle.
+The 125cc scooter was not quite up to the task, in ways I didn’t fully appreciate until being forced to get a different scooter (theft!) and I got a 170cc scooter with slightly larger tires.
+It made all the difference.

 I replaced it with a 170cc scooter with larger tires and a little more weight and suspension.
 This instantly made my commute from Golden to Denver much more comfortable and safe.